 [Cultural remark about the title of the problem, ignore if you want: The quantum double model is an exactly solvable lattice model with topological order.
-There is one for every finite group, and it can be put on any lattice.
+There is one for every finite group, and it can be put on any graph with the extra information of which faces (2-cells) are bounded by which edges of the graph.
 If we put this model on a 3d lattice, the LHS of this formula has an interpretation as the number of excitations shaped like an n-hole donut.
-The RHS has an interpretation as the number of collections of particles which can be braided non-trivially around such an object.
+The RHS has an interpretation as the number of collections of particles that can be braided non-trivially around such an object.
 The idea of "braiding non-degeneracy" in a system with topological order is that each topologically non-trivial excitation should be detectable from a distance by moving some other excitation around it.]